tlswg/tls13-spec/draft-ietf-tls-tls13.md

 IANA [SHALL update/has updated] this registry to include the values listed above that correspond to this document.

-In addition, this document defines two new registries to be maintained by IANA
+In addition, this document defines a new registry to be maintained by IANA:

 -  TLS SignatureScheme Registry: Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required {{RFC5226}}.